-ACM SIGHPC and Intel have partnered to create Computational and Data Science Fellowships, a 5-year program to increase the diversity of students pursuing graduate degrees in data science and computational science.
+ACM SIGHPC has created the Computational and Data Science Fellowships, a continuation of the program started with Intel (see below) to increase the diversity of students pursuing graduate degrees in data science and computational science.
 Specifically targeted at women or students from racial/ethnic backgrounds that have not traditionally participated in the computing field, the program is open to students pursuing degrees at institutions anywhere in the world.
-The 2019 cohort of students will be the fourth cohort of students.

 To qualify for a Computational & Data Science Fellowship, a student must be:

 - Either currently enrolled in a graduate program or accepted to begin in one no later than October 15

 - Pursuing a graduate degree – Master’s, PhD, or equivalent – in computational or data science (although the formal name of the program may be somewhat different)

 - Completed less than half of her/his planned program of study (with preference given to students who are still early in their studies)

 - A woman and/or a member of a racial/ethnic group that is currently underrepresented in the computing field in the country where the student will earn the degree

 For the purposes of these fellowships, “computational science” encompasses any program of study where computational modeling and simulation serve as the primary methods for conducting research, typically in a field other than computer science (e.g., computational chemistry, wildfire modeling, computational hydrodynamics).
 Similarly, “data science” relies on computational analysis of large-scale data as the basis for research (e.g., ecological informatics, financial analytics).
 Preference will be given to candidates whose background is from disciplines other than computer science and who can bring new perspectives to computational/data science.

 Applications for the fellowships involve three independent components and must be submitted using SIGHPC’s online nomination system: